rosa33783/bloktech4RosalieGroen/README.md

 # Skillspark

+# Styling
 # How to get to work
-If you are thinking about building a matching application here are some things you van use to make a good start
+If you are thinking about building a matching application here are some things you van use to make a good start.

 **NPM**
 First you have to install NPM on your VS code.